Nine-pin bowling: Scoring

 Matches may be played by individual players, where the overall winner is the player with the most pins after all lanes are played, or in a team format.

 Teams are composed of six players, with four players starting the match and two substitutions allowed.
 Players compete against each other for team points.
 A player who knocks down more pins on a lane gets one set point (each player gets a half point for a draw).
 The player with more set points after all four lanes are played gets a team point.
 If they have two set points each after bowling in each of the four lanes, the player with the higher total number of pins gets the team point.
 If they have the same number of pins, each team gets one-half team point.
 Players then rotate which member of the opposing team they play against.
 The team with more team points after all opponent pairings have been completed wins the match.
 Matches can end in ties.

-League play is organized in many World Ninepin Bowling Association member countries, and national championships are held in many countries.
+League play is organised in many World Ninepin Bowling Association member countries, and national championships are held in many countries.